glford/Southwest-Florida-Hurricane-Collection-2/pages/about.md

 {% include feature/image.html objectid="/objects/fgcu_manuscript_001.jpeg" width="75" %}

+On September 11, the wrath of Hurricane Donna struck Southwest Florida.
+The next day, on the 12th, the Fort Myers News-Press released an article on the aftermath.
+Rufe Daughtrey described Bonita Beach as "a scene of devastation as though a war had been fought" in the twisted ruins of buildings, cracked trees, and tangled wires through the flooded streets.
+Another person's home was described as "gone except for one windowless wall left standing bleak as a bombed-out home on a battlefield."
+Two persons were reported missing and over 300 homes damaged.
+Schools were to be closed for two days as fish swam in Everglades streets.

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 {% include cb/about_the_about.md %}